amoe/acceleratedcpp/exercise-notes.md

 Add 3 params to the `frame` function.
 Run into some access problems...  every time you change a function signature, friend declarations also change and need to be updated.

+## 15-4

+> Add an operation to `reframe` a `Picture`, which changes the frame
+> characters.
+The operation should change all of the frames in the interior
+> picture.

+This is not very obvious.
+How would such an operation work?